mckolu/DialogVisualization/README.md

-# Dialogue Visualizations with Python and NLP
+# Dialogue Visualizations with Python and Natural Language Processing

 Incomplete description :) I haven't had time to clean the GitHub repo yet but I am planning to make it ready by 2/22/2023.